Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results

 \section{Results}

 The results of the measurement are illustrated in the figures in this section.
 The \mT distributions are obtained for all bins of each observable: $|y_{j0}|$, $\ptH$, $\pt^{\ell0}$, \ptll, \mll, \Yll, \dphill, and \costhetastar .
 Figures~\ref{fig:MTSysPtHB1} to \ref{fig:MTSysPtHB4} show examples of the pre- and post-fit \mT distributions at the reconstruction level for bins of the $\ptH$ observable, which are inputs to the unfolding procedure.
-In the distributions obtained after the fitting procedure is performed, all systematic uncertainties are included, and the signal is normalised using the normalisation factors extracted from the control regions.
+The number of bins and bin edges were chosen in order to maximize the Signal/$\sqrt{\text{Background}}$ significance measure, while minimizing the bin migrations and statistical errors.
+In the distributions obtained after the fitting procedure is performed, all systematic uncertainties are included, and the background is normalised using the normalisation factors extracted from the control regions.
 The Higgs boson transverse momentum, $\ptH$, is defined as the $\pt$ of the combined two-lepton system and missing transverse momentum at the reconstruction and particle levels, and is binned in $\pt$ bins in the ranges 0--30~\GeV, 30--60~\GeV, 60--120~\GeV\ and 120--1000~\GeV.
 The ggF Higgs production predictions are derived from Monte Carlo simulated samples normalized to the best SM predicted cross sections from Table~\ref{tab:mcsamples}.
 These figures show that the data agree with the Standard Model expectation for the Higgs boson signal and backgrounds within the uncertainties.
-After the fitting procedure is performed, there is a decrease in uncertainties due to the additional information that results from the comparison to data in both the signal and control regions
+After the fitting procedure is performed, there is a decrease in uncertainties due to the additional information that results from the comparison to data in both the signal and control regions.
+The fit induces correlations between the nuisance parameters, which reduce the total uncertainties in the post-fit distributions via the correlation matrix. \FloatBarrier